leevanrell/leevanrell.github.io/_posts/2020-1-30-MagicMirror-build.markdown

 0	21	*	*	*	/home/pi/script.py turnoff
 ```

-What's cool about this solution is that its easily hackable enough that you can make a webserver to toggle it on/off aswell.
+What's cool about this solution is that it's easily hackable enough that you can make a webserver to toggle it on/off aswell.
 I've made a quick example of a flask server controlling the mirror:

 ```
 #/usr/bin/python3